 Except in war.
 In war fighting and killing can not only become acceptable but even admirable – simply because they are sanctioned by the state.
 We are expected to accept that killing the enemies of the state is OK; it is the brave and right thing to do.

-What a ridiculous and contradictory situation!
+What an absurd, ridiculous and contradictory situation!
 In everyday life we are often highly critical of our governments.
-We don't generally trust our governments, and considering the level of corruption we Australians are seeing in the Abbott and Turnbull governments, the way they are pandering to the fossil fuel lobby and ignoring the need to act for the good of all people and of the planet, we would have to be stupid to trust them.
+We don't generally trust our governments, and considering the level of corruption we Australians are seeing in the Abbott and Morrison governments, the way they are pandering to the fossil fuel lobby and ignoring the need to act for the good of all people and of the planet, we would have to be stupid to trust them.

 Yet if our government decides that our country needs to go to war against some other country we become willing to fight, to try to kill 'the enemy' and die if necessary – because our government has somehow convinced us that right is on our side and killing has become the 'right thing to do'.